 Why get a no fee credit card?

-If you’re looking at the list of the best no free credit cards in Canada, then you obviously don’t want to pay an annual fee.
+If you’re looking at the list of the best no fee credit cards in Canada, you obviously don’t want to pay an annual fee.
 Although paying $99 – $150 a year for a credit card can be beneficial, for a lot of people, it’s not worth it.
 If you don’t use your credit cards regularly or if you don’t think you’ll be able to use the additional benefits, then getting a no fee credit card makes sense.

 Advantages of a no fee credit card

 Besides not having to pay an annual fee, no fee credit cards can be useful for many reasons including:

 - Building your credit history – Your credit score is important if you ever want to get a loan in the future.
 Using a no fee credit card and paying your bills in full and on time will show lenders that you’re creditworthy.